-Mr Xiaojing Wang holds a Diploma of Business Management and has extensive commercial and corporate experience, including the management of the Oriental Foundation International Automobile City, one of the projects approved by the Beijing Chaoyang District government.
+Mr Xiaojing Wang holds a Diploma of Business Management and has extensive commercial and corporate experience, including the management of the Oriental Foundation International Automobile City.
 Its total investment exceeds RMB 2 billion (AUD 353 million), and includes 18 automobile stores.